On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Acknowledgment

 \section{Acknowledgment}

 The authors gratefully acknowledge fruitful discussions with Gonzalo Vazquez-Vilar.
-They further thank the anonymous referees for their helpful comments and Mustafa C. Co\c{s}kun for producing the performance curve of the ARJA LDPC code shown in Fig.~\ref{fig:R4_T20_L25}.
+They further thank Mustafa C. Co\c{s}kun for producing the performance curve of the ARJA LDPC code shown in Fig.~\ref{fig:R4_T20_L25}.

+\begin{IEEEbiographynophoto}{Alejandro Lancho} (S'14--M'19) received the B.E., M.Sc.\ and Ph.D.\ degrees in Electrical Engineering from the Universidad Carlos III de Madrid, Spain, in 2013, 2014 and 2019, respectively.
+During the fall of 2017, he was a visiting researcher at Chalmers University of Technology.
+Since October, 2019, he works at Chalmers University of Technology as a postdoctoral researcher.

+Alejandro Lancho was an FPU fellow (Spanish Ministerio de Educaci\'on Cultura y Deporte) during his Ph.D.\ studies.
+He was among the six finalists for the IEEE Jack Keil Wolf ISIT Student Paper Award at the 2017 IEEE International Symposium on Information Theory, Aachen, Germany, 2017.
+His research interests are in the areas of information theory and wireless communications. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Tobias Koch} (S'02--M'09--SM'16) is a Visiting Professor and Ram\'on y Cajal Research Fellow with the Signal Theory and Communications Department of Universidad Carlos III de Madrid (UC3M).
+He received the M.Sc.\ degree in electrical engineering (with distinction) in 2004 and the Ph.D.\ degree in electrical engineering in 2009, both from ETH Zurich, Switzerland.
+From June 2010 until May 2012 he was a Marie Curie Intra-European Research Fellow with the University of Cambridge, UK.
+He was also a research intern at Bell Labs, Murray Hill, NJ, USA in 2004, and the Universitat Pompeu Fabra (UPF), Barcelona, Spain, in 2007.
+He joined the Signal Processing Group of UC3M in June 2012.
+His research interests are in digital communication theory and information theory.

+Dr.\ Koch received a Starting Grant from the European Research Council (ERC), a Ram\'on y Cajal Research Fellowship, a Marie Curie Intra-European Fellowship, a Marie Curie Career Integration Grant, and a Fellowship for Prospective Researchers from the Swiss National Science Foundation.
+He further received a medal of the 2018 Young Researchers Award ``Agust\'\i n de Betancourt y Molina" by the Real Academia de Ingenier\'\i a.
+In 2013--2016 he served as Vice Chair of the Spain Chapter of the IEEE Information Theory Society. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Giuseppe Durisi} (S'02-M'06-SM'12) received the Laurea degree summa cum laude and the Doctor degree both from Politecnico di Torino, Italy, in 2001 and 2006, respectively.
+From 2002 to 2006, he was with Istituto Superiore Mario Boella, Torino, Italy.
+From 2006 to 2010 he was a postdoctoral researcher at ETH Zurich, Zurich, Switzerland.
+In 2010, he joined Chalmers University of Technology, Gothenburg, Sweden, where he is now professor with the Communication Systems Group.
+He is also co-director of Chalmers ICT Area of Advance, and of Chalmers AI Research Center.

+Dr. Durisi is a senior member of the IEEE.
+He is the recipient of the 2013 IEEE ComSoc Best Young Researcher Award for the Europe, Middle East, and Africa Region, and is co-author of a paper that won a “student paper award” at the 2012 International Symposium on Information Theory, and of a paper that won the 2013 IEEE Sweden VT-COM-IT joint chapter best student conference paper award.
+In 2015, he joined the editorial board of the IEEE Transactions on Communications as associate editor.
+From 2011 to 2014, he served as publications editor for the IEEE Transactions on Information Theory.
+His research interests are in the areas of communication and information theory and machine learning. \end{IEEEbiographynophoto}